Concepts of consciousness

 As a result of all this, there are many different concepts of consciousness.
 We have discussed elsewhere how we can construct a three-dimensional "conceptual space" in which these different concepts of consciousness can be located.
 Here we will have a detailed look at three concepts that stand out: two because they can be considered typical for whole civilizations, or at least for very large sections of thinkers within them, and a third which is their synthesis.
 I will call them here physicalism, exclusive spirituality, and integral spirituality.
-2 Of these three, physicalism and exclusive spirituality see consciousness only as pure awareness, but are each other's opposite in most other aspects.
+2 Of these three, physicalism and exclusive spirituality see consciousness only as pure awareness, but they are each other's opposite in most other aspects.
 The integral spiritual view adds the dynamism of consciousness and otherwise attempts to include what it sees as most true and useful in the other two into a higher-level synthesis, without accepting their denial of each other.
 Though there are exponents of all possible views in the West as well as in the East, one could say that various forms of physicalism are the mainstay of contemporary Science, while the various schools of the Indian tradition tend to locate themselves between the poles of exclusive and integral spirituality.
 Integral spirituality is the position this text will champion because it seems to me to be the only one that does full justice to the marvellous complexity of our human lives and the world in which we live.
 It is however the most difficult position to formulate intellectually, because one can, strictly speaking, only do justice to the Indian concept of integrality from the highest possible point in the Vedic hierarchy of consciousness, as it is only at that level that one can "integrate" all lower forms of consciousness without violating their intrinsic value and dignity.
-If one tries to achieve integrality horizontally or from too low a position in the hierarchy, one is bound to err through one or more of the many errors of transpersonal theory Jorge N. Ferrer quite rightly protests against (2002, p.
+If one tries to achieve integrality horizontally or from too low a position in the hierarchy, one is bound to err through one or more of the many errors of transpersonal theory which Jorge N. Ferrer quite rightly protests against (2002, p.
 87).